 “For the younger kids we correlate it to being in the car,” Carpenter said.
 “Are you in the garage warming up ready to go?
 Are you driving in the village at a nice slow pace?
 We want to try to get them on the highway as much as possible.
 The kids understand that and can let us know when they do the check.”

 Older students learn to calculate their heart rate by measuring their pulse, then make sure their heart rate matches up with the effort they are putting forth.
-The teachers are beginning to incorporate adidas Zone for IHT Spirit wrist heart rate monitors into the program.
+The teachers are beginning to incorporate IHT Zone wrist heart rate monitors into the program.
 The monitors display both heart rate and heart rate zone, enabling students to see exactly how hard they are exercising.

 “If they think they are working hard, it’s an easy way for them to check,” Carpenter said.
 “Does it match up with your assumption or do you need to work harder?
 When we get to third grade, we start talking about calculations and they learn how to calculate their target heart rate.”